kenatiod/MUT/Understanding Machine Understanding.md

 Only by developing comprehensive evaluations that target these hallmarks of genuine understanding can it be ensured that AI systems are not just highly sophisticated information retrieval and processing engines, but have truly mastered the subject matter in a human-like fashion.

 Recent research supports the idea that the potential emergence of "grounding" in AI systems is an indication of some kind of understanding.
-As noted in "The Platonic Representation Hypothesis," "... language models would achieve some notion of grounding in the visual domain even in the absence of cross-modal data" (Huh, 2024).
+As noted in "The Platonic Representation Hypothesis," "... language models would achieve some notion of grounding in the visual domain even in the absence of cross-modal data" (Huh, et al., 2024).
 This implies that AI systems can develop a form of understanding by learning to represent and relate concepts across different modalities.
 By capturing rich statistical patterns and building layered models of meaning, AI systems are developing a more integrated and holistic form of comprehension that goes beyond mere pattern recognition.
 This emergent grounding could be a key factor in advancing proposed evaluation frameworks and understanding the true cognitive capabilities of AI.

 (The neuroscience insights into how prior knowledge influences neural processing and cognition are further explored in Appendix A1.)